Results are in!

 Thank you to our sponsors: more fun and greater impact!

-Turnagain Kayak & Coffeehouse is a Hope-based paddlesport education company that offers coffee and food and equipment rental, sale, classes… and coffee.
+Turnagain Kayak & Coffeehouse is a Hope-based paddlesport education company that offers kayak rental and classes and coffee.
+They are helping make this event happen financially, logistically, and with a little java jolt.

 Race Sign Up